-This Chicken Tortellini Soup is loaded with vegetables, tender shredded chicken and cheese tortellini!
-Easily made stove top or crockpot, with fresh or frozen chicken!
+This Chicken Tortellini Soup is loaded with vegetables, tender chicken, and hearty cheese tortellini and cooked in a flavorful broth!
+Easily made stove top or crockpot with fresh or frozen chicken!

 Table of Contents